MarcoMedrano/winston-transport-browserconsole/README.md

 ***Notice*** Tested with version 3.x.x of winston.
-Please be sure to set the *level* in the ConsoleBrowser constructor as did not find a good way to get the one configured in winston.
+Please be sure to set the *level* in the ConsoleBrowser constructor as did not find a good way to get the one you could configure in winston.